Kappa (folklore): Medicine

 There are old families purporting to have the secret medicine or its recipe learned from a kappa by an ancestor throughout the country, e.g., the Kashima (賀島) family of town, Anan, Tokushima.
 (Note: This family has the black iron-dust like medicine filled in a jar, labeled (即功散, Sokkōsan).
 Photo of the medicine in jar in Miyamto (2013).
 The same family also owns a purported skull of the gyūki.)
 Or tell of bone-setting techniques, or other treatment methods learned from the kappa.

-An old example is found in Haruna Tadanari (春名忠成)'s (西播怪談実記, Seiban Kaidan Jikki), which relates that in Sayō District in western Harima Province,the kappa, here called a (河虎, kawatora), fails his attempt at horse-pulling, receives a swrod-cut losing his right arm from a samurai (wrong arm shown severed in illustration, cf. fig. right), begs forgiveness, promises to cease with his misdeeds, and relinquishes the secret craft of the special bone-setting medicine, in ordered to have its severed arm restored.
+An old example is found in Haruna Tadanari (春名忠成)'s (西播怪談実記, Seiban Kaidan Jikki), which relates that in Sayō District in western Harima Province, the kappa, here called a (河虎, kawatora), fails his attempt at horse-pulling, receives a sword-cut losing his right arm from a samurai (wrong arm shown severed in illustration, cf. fig. right), begs forgiveness, promises to cease with his misdeeds, and relinquishes the secret craft of the special bone-setting medicine, in ordered to have its severed arm restored.